aunkrig/no-template/README.md

 import de.unkrig.notemplate.*;

-// Your template class extends the "NoTemplate" class, either directly, as here, or indirectly to get extra
+// Your template class extends the "NoTemplate" class, either directly, as here, or indirectly to get
-// convenience functionality useful for a particular purpose, e.g. by extending "HtmlTemplate".
+// extra convenience functionality useful for a particular purpose, e.g. by extending "HtmlTemplate".
 //
-// The name of the template class is typically chosen to reflect the "name" of the generated document (whatever
+// The name of the template class is typically chosen to reflect the "name" of the generated document
-// "name" means in the specific context).
-For example, the name of this template class indicates that the name
+// (whatever "name" means in the specific context).
+For example, the name of this template class
-// of its product is "index.html".
+// indicates that the name of its product is "index.html". public class IndexHtml extends NoTemplate {
-public
-class IndexHtml extends NoTemplate {

     // Your template class has only a zero-arg constructor (or no constructor at all).
     // It (typically) declares no fields.

-    // You declare a method (typically, but necessarily) named "render" with all the parameters necessary for
+    // You declare a method (typically, but not necessarily) named "render" with all the parameters
-    // the dynamic data that it needs. public void
+    // necessary for the dynamic data that it needs. public void
     render(String firstName, String lastName, int age) {

-        // The method "NoTemplate.l(String...)" writes the given strings to the output, each followed by a line
+        // The method "NoTemplate.l(String...)" writes the given strings to the output, each followed
-        // break.
+        // by a line break.
         //
-        // By putting each string on a separate line, and aligning these lines in column one, the indentation in
+        // By putting each argument on a separate line, and aligning these lines in column one, the
-        // the generated document is exactly reflected here in the source code (apart from the enclosing quotes). l(
+        // indentation in the generated document is exactly reflected here in the source code (apart
+        // from the enclosing quotes).
+        l(
 "<!DOCTYPE html>",
 "<html>",